ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 ## Keyboard navigation

-Title plugin lets you navigate between title and body elements using <kbd>Tab</kbd> key and back, using <kbd>Shift</kbd> + <kbd>Tab</kbd> (when the selection is at the beginning of the first body element), providing form-like experience.
-You can also use <kbd>Enter</kbd> and <kbd>Backspace</kbd> keys to move caret between title and body.
+The title plugin lets you move from the title to the body element using the <kbd>Tab</kbd> key, providing form-like experience.
+When the selection is at the beginning of the first body element, you can go back to the title element using <kbd>Shift</kbd>+<kbd>Tab</kbd>.
+You can also use <kbd>Enter</kbd> and <kbd>Backspace</kbd> keys to move the caret between the title and the body.

 ## Placeholder integration

-Title plugin is integrated with the {@link features/editor-placeholder placeholder} configuration.
-If you define it, it will be used as the placeholder for the body element.
+The title plugin is integrated with the {@link features/editor-placeholder placeholder} configuration.
+If you define it, the placeholder text will be used for the body element.

+At the moment the placeholder of the title section is hardcoded.
+If you would like it to be configurable, add 👍 to the [relevant issue on GitHub](https://github.com/ckeditor/ckeditor5/issues/2020).

 ## Installation